 Faith Community Nurses (FCNs) provide intentional care to the physical, mental, emotional, and spiritual needs of individuals and communities.
-This five-week virtual/online course utilizes the 2019 Foundations of Faith Community Nursing curriculum to help nurses of any faith or spiritual community to provide information to promote wellness, healing, health promotion, and disease prevention and lifestyle management.
+This six-week virtual/online course utilizes the 2019 Foundations of Faith Community Nursing curriculum to help nurses of any faith or spiritual community to provide information to promote wellness, healing, health promotion, and disease prevention and lifestyle management.

 As a nursing specialty, there are specific qualifications needed for those entering faith community nursing.
-The person must be a registered nurse with an unencumbered, current license in the state where they will practice, or a student in a baccalaureate nursing education program.
+The person must be a registered nurse with an unencumbered, current license in the state where he/she will practice, or a student in a baccalaureate nursing education program.
 At least 2 years of experience where health assessment and problem-solving skills have been developed is preferred.

-- It encourages individual spiritual growth
+- encourages individual spiritual growth

-- It fosters inter-professional collaboration.
+- fosters inter-professional collaboration.

 The specialty of Faith Community Nursing is a ministry that allows the nurse to combine their professional practice with their spiritual insights.